l60nissan/USGS-Test-1/README.md

 5. Open `workflow_inputs.R` and set/review the following inputs:
      - define `alt_names` (line 22) and `base_names` (line 27) as described in script (line 13-19)
-     - set AOI shapefile path in the `GIS` directory (line 98).
-This will only need to updated for projects other than COP or LOSOM
+     - set AOI shapefile path (line 98).
+This will only need to updated for projects other than COP or LOSOM.
+For other projects, this should point to the file downloaded in step 3.
      - set if mapped output should be landscape or portrait (line 107) as described in script (line 101-105)

 6. Execute the `run` script for the target species model.
-For example, run `run_alligator.R` to process alligator model output
+For example, run `run_alligator.R` to process alligator model output.
+There is no specified species model order that must be followed when running each `run` file.

 7. Find processed model output in the associated species sub folder within the `Output` folder